telefonicaid/iot-activation/README.md

 # Blueprints

-From Iot Activation we want to make your way easier.
+During your development you will find stones in the road.
+Don't worry.

-For this reason, we don't just want to show you how to develop applications for your devices or how to connect to the cloud.
+Iot Activation want to make your way easier.
+We will remove them.

-We put at your disposal a powerful tool that will facilitate and improve the performance of your things connected to the Internet.
+Learn about the most common problems you can find.

-We also solve some of the most common problems you may encounter.
+We are developing a set of tools to do the hard work.